Photo by Lissi Chábeli

 The Global Climbing Initiative’s Social Impact Grants empower climbing communities worldwide to drive meaningful change through innovative and inclusive initiatives.

 As climbing grows globally, so do opportunities to strengthen communities and break down barriers to access and representation.
 These grants support local climbers—those most connected to their communities’ needs—in leading projects that foster equity, connection, and resilience.
-By providing resources to amplify underrepresented voices and build stronger climbing cultures, we help transform visionary ideas into lasting impact.
+By providing resources to amplify underrepresented voices and build more inclusive climbing cultures, we help transform visionary ideas into lasting impact.

 What is social impact?